-Artificial turf has become a popular choice for sports fields across the country, but it has become increasingly controversial.
-The turf industry estimates that there are more than 11,000 artificial turf fields around the country.2
+Artificial turf has become a popular choice for sports fields across the country, but is increasingly controversial.
+The artificial turf industry estimates that there are more than 11,000 artificial turf fields in the U.S.2

+However, at the same time that artificial turf has become popular for school and community fields, it has become less popular for professional sports fields because of injuries.
 There are reasons for the controversy, and it is important to look at how these fields affect the health of those who use them.
-For example, the materials used in turf fields often contain lead and other chemicals that are harmful to human health.
+For example, the materials used in artificial turf fields often contain lead and other chemicals that are harmful to human health.
 To learn more about these risks, read our article here.

-A study that looked at 2,020 young, female soccer players from 109 teams over the course of a season found that ankle injuries were more common on turf than grass.5 Ankle sprain was the most common injury and occurred at a rate of 1.5 injuries per 1000 hours of play time on turf compared to 0.8 injuries per 1000 hours on natural grass.
-An even greater increase in injuries was found by researchers who studied professional male soccer players over the course of 4 Major League Soccer seasons.6 They found that the rate of Achilles injury was twice as high on turf as it was grass and rate ankle fracture was 6 times as high, on turf compared to natural grass.
-These studies point to an increased risk of ankle injury playing on turf instead of grass.
+A study published in 2007 that looked at 2,020 young, female soccer players from 109 teams over the course of a season found that ankle injuries were more common on artificial turf than grass.5 Ankle sprain was the most common injury and occurred at a rate of 1.5 injuries per 1000 hours of play time on artificial turf compared to 0.8 injuries per 1000 hours on natural grass.
+An even greater increase in injuries was found by researchers who studied professional male soccer players over the course of 4 Major League Soccer seasons.6 They found that the rate of Achilles injury was twice as high on turf as it was grass and the rate of ankle fracture was 6 times as high on turf compared to natural grass.

 Heat-Related Illness and Injury